About Us

 She tied with 17 other kids for #1 in California on the AMC-8 with a perfect score, and on the AMC-12, as an 11th grader, she was #1 at Dos Pueblos High School.

-As a high school freshman, Shelly worked in the Math Tutoring Lab at Santa Barbara City College, and she now works for a high-tech company.
+As a high school freshman, Shelly worked in the Math Tutoring Lab at Santa Barbara City College.
+After graduating early from DPHS, she was recruited to a local high-tech company, by an SBFS family.
+She now lives in Los Angeles .

 Shelly is also an award-winning mathematical artist, for her miniature unit origami.
 She has taught unit origami to both kids and adults.